grompe/BTWTweak/README.md

 - Flints appear only rarely in place of rocks when digging gravel and stone.
   This makes flint more valuable.

+- Chests are now placeable next to each other, regardless of any adjacent double chests.
+Single chests will be merged to double chests as before.
+This allows configurations (especially together with hoppers) that were not possible before.
+Not being able to place a chest seemed like an arbitrary and awkward limitation.
+Placing a chest while sneaking allows to control which chest it combines with, or none at all.

 - Eating on the ladder is now dangerous.
 Don't try shooting with a bow or blocking with a sword while on the ladder either.
 It felt like an exploit that you could eat while climbing ladders.